cocos/cocos-docs/en/advanced-topics/meta.md

   ![](meta/add.png)

   - Files in the `assets` directory can be added, deleted, changed, on your local **file-system**.
-Changes made there are reflected in **Creator editor interface**!
-There is no need to make these changes twice, meaning once on your local **file-system** and then again in Creator editor interface.
+When the changes are complete, switch to the Creator editor interface, where you can see the process of **Assets** panel refresh.
 The **Assets** panel is refreshed with each change, as to always show the current state of the resources.

   ![](meta/refresh.png)

 If a file's **meta** file does not exist, the above two conditions will trigger the engine to generate a new **meta** file automatically.